Lean vs Six Sigma vs Lean Six Sigma: What’s the Difference?

 • Lean tools are used for improving efficiency by increasing value and reducing waste.

-• Determines value from the customers perspective.
+• Determines value from the customer’s perspective.

 • Lean focuses on end-to-end improvement and optimizing process flow.